Jungle Scout is Hiring

 . . .

-Paui Rubio, Customer Success (Manilla, The Phillipines)
+Paui Rubio, Customer Support Manager (Manilla, The Phillipines)

 “I love how the whole team works together and gives back to the community.
 Not only that, the culture that the company has is very infectious and they make sure that employees are well taken care of.
 Truly a team of talented go-getters and the diversity in the team really blows me a way.